 If any readers are in Winnipeg this weekend I will be giving a talk at the 6th Biennial Toronto Mennonite Theological Centre Graduate Student Conference at the Canadian Mennonite University on Saturday.
 The talk is titled “A Proposal for Nonviolent Metaphysics: Examining Ontological Violence” and it extends the Mennonite Metaphysics project that I’ve been working on.
 The link for the conference is here: https://uwaterloo.ca/toronto-mennonite-theological-centre/events/tmtc-graduate-student-conference-0

-My longer review of Marion’s book Givenness & Hermeneutics was just published online with Symposium.
+My longer review of Marion’s book Givenness & Hermeneutics was just published online with Symposium (the journal is now only publishing book reviews online, and not in print).
 Take a look here.

 “Confessions of an Errant Postmodernist, ” a review of For a Church to Come by Peter Blum, Canadian Mennonite, Vol. 17, No. 22 (2013): 32.